Check in all baggage that you don't need to have with you

 You should also inquire as to whether any items that may not be carried in your hand baggage may be carried in the hold, as hold baggage is subject to much fewer restrictions.
-Learn more about what you may not carry on the Forbidden Items page (link).
+Learn more about what you may not carry on the Prohibited Items page.

 How can I protect my baggage?